lse-ds105/ds105a-project-music-metrics/docs/index.md

 [diagram]

-From plot, it may be surprising that songs that are released in all 184 markets tend to be less popular.
-It may be a sign that quantity is generally compromised at the expense of quality, and songs that "spread too thin" and go too global may be less popular.
+* It may be surprising that songs that are released in all 184 markets tend to be less popular.
+* It may be a sign that quantity is generally compromised at the expense of quality, and songs that "spread too thin" and go too global may be less popular.
 In contrary, songs that are targeted at only a few markets seem to have very consistent level of popularity, capturing their niche audience.

 [diagram]

 We know that like count and view count has the highest correlation.
 But are there any insights if we categorise the data?
-Here we categorised into the number of genres that the songs are in.
+Here, we categorised into the number of genres that the songs are in.
 However, there seems to have no insights here.
 (We tried plotting with other categorisations such as "explicitness" and "markets", but the results are similar.)

 [diagram]